Brautigan > Chronology 1950s

 With a note dated this day, Brautigan gave Edna Webster several manuscripts of poetry and story collections, short novels, and experimental dramas written in the mid-1950s, as well as photographs and personal items.
 Several of these writings were dedicated to or referred to Edna and/or Linda.

 Webster kept Brautigan's writing for years, selling them in October 1992.
-Many of the items in the collection were later published.
-One manuscript was published as Would You Like to Saddle Up a Couple of Goldfish and Swim to Alaska? in 1995.
-Another was published as I Watched the World Glide Effortlessly Bye and Other Pieces in 1996.
-A third portion was published as The Edna Webster Collection of Undiscovered Writings in 1999, which included both the previous publications.
+Many of the items in the collection, including Would You Like to Saddle Up a Couple of Goldfish and Swim to Alaska? and I Watched the World Glide Effortlessly Bye and Other Pieces, were published as The Edna Webster Collection of Undiscovered Writings in 1999.
+See Collections > Edna.

 A facsimile of Brautigan's hand-written note opens The Edna Webster Collection of Undiscovered Writings.